loftwah/linux-for-pirates/README.md

 Saving and quitting: To save yer changes and quit Vim, ye can use the :wq command in command mode.
 To save yer changes and continue editing, ye can use the :w command.
 To quit without saving, ye can use the `:q!` command.

 Customization: Vim be highly customizable, and ye can configure it to suit yer needs and preferences.
 Ye can customize Vim by editing the .vimrc configuration file or by using Lua to create custom plugins.

+#### .vimrc

+Ahoy matey!
+In the world of Linux, the `.vimrc` file is a configuration file that contains commands that are executed when a user starts Vim.
+Just like how a pirate might use a treasure map to find their way to their treasure, the `.vimrc` file can be used to customize a user's Vim environment and make it easier for them to perform common tasks.

 ### VS Code